Developer(s) – Grasshopper Manufacture

 PEGI – 18

 Killer is Dead was launched at the back end of 2013 and was released to mixed reviews in different countries.
-In Japan, its country of origin, it was released to mostly positive reviews, whilst the western world was far more critical of the game, citing it’s alleged nonsensical story and repetitive gameplay.
+In Japan, its country of origin, it was released to mostly positive reviews.
+Whilst the Western world was far more critical of the game, citing its allegedly nonsensical story and repetitive gameplay.
 Ray Carsillo of Electronic Gaming Monthly even went as far as to say that Killer is Dead had “the most ridiculous, nonsensical plot yet”.
-I was torn between reviewing this and Batman: Arkham Origins for the sake of the week’s subject of games influenced by comic book culture.
-But although there are a few things I pointed out wrong with Arkham Origins, I found that there are many more flaws in Killer is Dead to point out; including in the storyline.

 Graphics – 8/10